MaskoFortwana/CyberArk-WebConnect/DLL_EXTRACTION_SOLUTION.md

-# ChromeConnect DLL Extraction Solution
+# WebConnect DLL Extraction Solution

 ## Overview

-ChromeConnect includes a specialized DLL extraction solution designed to address AppLocker compatibility issues in enterprise environments.
+WebConnect includes a specialized DLL extraction solution designed to address AppLocker compatibility issues in enterprise environments.
 This feature pre-extracts embedded DLLs during the build process and packages them with the deployment, eliminating runtime extraction failures in restricted environments.

 ## Table of Contents